Berg0162/simcline/Wahoo Kickr/README.md

 A next generation of Simclines will hopefully be based on this FTMS, when all companies embrace its open standard, however, today we still have to open our box of tricks! <br>

+# ESP32 versions available --> Work in progress!
+In week #9 2023 I have added ESP32 Wahoo Kickr versions for Client, Server, Bridge and fully geared Sincline.
+These versions still need to be fully tested before they will as reliable as the nRF52840 Wahoo versions. <br>

 # How to start?<br>
 + Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and all the libraries on a PC/Mac.
 + Download all the code from [Github](https://github.com/Berg0162/simcline) and install.